 Rotational Vibrations - Torsional Analysis

-The core elements of this application are the High Speed Timer AT2 and the analysis software IfTA TrendViewer.
-Together they enable the precise identification of dangerous rotational vibration conditions in order to guarantee safe machine operation.
-This increases the reliability and longevity of your system.
+The core elements of this application are the fiber-optic sensor IfTA LMM2, the High Speed Timer AT2 and the IfTA DSP, which performs the analysis in real-time.
+Together with the analysis software IfTA TrendViewer, this enables the precise identification of dangerous torsional vibration conditions in order to ensure safe machine operation as well as an increase of the reliability and longevity of your system.

 Extensive and high-precision angle-related evaluation of rotational and angular vibrations:

 - Combined software and hardware module consisting of the fiber-optic sensor LMM2, the award-winning high speed timer AT2 & the analysis software IfTA TrendViewer

 - Flexible design and compatibility with common sensor principles